BoilerplateHub

 • Should I choose AppKickOff or NextBase?

-Choose AppKickOff if you need Auth and Navigation and prefer its tech stack.
-Choose NextBase if Auth and Documentation are higher priorities.
+Choose AppKickOff if you need Auth and Dark Mode and prefer its tech stack.
+Choose NextBase if Admin Panel and Auth are higher priorities.
 If price is the deciding factor, NextBase is $$70 cheaper.

 Leave a comment